 Suggestion: Watch the 10 minutes video tutorial before reading this article

-The Chinese New Year of 2018 starts on February 16th, and lasts until March 2nd.
+The Chinese New Year (CNY) of 2019 starts on Tuesday, February 5th, and lasts officially for 7 days.
 While many of us who work in Asia are painfully aware of the Chinese New Year, and the coming disruption to all production, many Importers are caught completely off guard.

 While the official holiday only lasts for around a week to ten days, most factories are closed for an entire month.
 With severe delays to be expected once they open up again in March.

 This time is especially risky for products that are due for shipment in the spring and summer season.
 Think swimwear and outdoor furniture.